Blogs

 Best Cyclades islands to visit in spring: Naxos, Milos, Paros.

-The Cyclades in summer
+The Cyclades in Summer

 Summer is a dream in the Cyclades islands.
 Hardly a raindrop in sight and daily temperatures between 27-32 C make it the season of holidaymaking.
 Of course, an uptick in mercury is matched by an uptick in crowds.
 That's not always bad, because it means the buzzy party hubs of Mykonos and Ios will be swinging like it's nobody's business.
 Santorini, though, can be heaving (not to mention prohibitively expensive).
 Either way, this is by far the most popular time to hit the region.